hedyhli/outline.nvim/README.md

     -- Set to false to remain focus on your previous buffer when opening -- symbols-outline.
     focus_on_open = true,
-  },
+    -- Only in this fork:
+    -- Winhighlight option for outline window.
+    -- See :help 'winhl'
+    -- To change background color to "CustomHl" for example, set to "Normal:CustomHl". winhl = "SymbolsOutlineDetails:Comment,SymbolsOutlineLineno:LineNr", },

   outline_items = {